newchuyalong/libgdx-learning/Steering-Behaviors.md

 - [SteeringAcceleration](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/SteeringAcceleration.html) is a movement requested by the steering system.
 It is made up of two components, linear and angular acceleration.
 - [SteeringBehavior](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/SteeringBehavior.html) calculates the linear and/or angular accelerations to be applied to its owner.

-In short, each SteeringBehavior has a Steerable and some behavior-specific parameters.
+In short, each SteeringBehavior takes as input a Steerable and some behavior-specific parameters.
 When the [calculateSteering](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/SteeringBehavior.html#calculateSteering) method of the SteeringBehavior is invoked a SteeringAcceleration is returned.
 It is important to understand that the acceleration just produced is simply a movement request.
 To make the character move you have to apply the accelerations either by using the methods provided by the underlying physics engine or by executing the correct formulas if you're using scene2d or any other non-physics engine.